|Listed below are some of the most common questions our customers ask. If you still can't find what you need, contact us through email.

 Can I pay with my credit/debit card?

-We are not set up to take debit or credit cards.
-We cannot accept debit or credit card payments.
+are not set up to take debit or credit card payments in the office, but

 If I come in to start a new membership, when will my water be turned on?